-Thanks to today’s advances in hearing technology for infants and young children, early diagnosis and support from qualified professionals, families are more confident than ever their child who is deaf or hard of hearing can develop listening and spoken language.
+Thanks to today’s advances in hearing technology for infants and young children and an early diagnosis and support from qualified professionals, families are more confident than ever that their child who is deaf or hard of hearing can develop listening and spoken language.

 Early identification and intervention combined with appropriate hearing technology can enable a child with hearing loss to develop language skills comparable to their peers with typical hearing by the time they enter first grade.

 Historically, Listening and Spoken Language (LSL) approaches have been the auditory-verbal approach (A-V) and the auditory-oral approach (A-O).
 Families who choose a Listening and Spoken Language outcome for their child should seek out a teacher of the deaf, speech-language pathologist or audiologist who is specially trained to help them help their child develop Listening and Spoken Language.
 The expert team at DePaul School is uniquely qualified to teach children who are deaf or hard of hearing to listen and speak.

 The goal of an LSL education is for the child to transition and succeed in a neighborhood school setting.
 With early access to sound using cochlear implants or hearing aids and intensive LSL education, children who are deaf or hard of hearing learn to listen and speak and compete academically with their peers with typical hearing.

 The following are important factors that support LSL*: